pammacdotnet/TypstPaper/paper.typ

 - Create professional-quality documents with ease.
 - Access extensive functionality, including mathematical typesetting, figure management, and an auto-generated table of contents.
 - Utilize powerful templates that automatically apply consistent formatting during the writing process.
-- Benefit from high-quality typographical output with uncompromising justification and overall layout.
+- Benefit from high-quality typographical output with uncompromising word- and character-level justification and overall layout.
 - View changes instantly with real-time preview functionality.
 - Make use of clear and understandable error messages for efficient corrections.
 - Apply a consistent styling system to configure fonts, margins, headings, lists, and other elements uniformly.